partrickJhonson/beef/Tunnelling.md

 ## Details

-A browser (or generally any software that supports an HTTP proxy) with its proxy configured to use BeEF will send all requests via the TP.
+A browser (or generally any software that supports a HTTP proxy) with its proxy configured to use BeEF will send all requests via the TP.

 The TP will create a set of instructions based on the received request details.
 These instructions will induce an equivalent request in whichever browser executes them.